eclipse-ditto/ditto-examples/payload-mapping-testing/README.md

 ![compare message flow](images/message-flow-compare.png)

-Vice versa you can apply the same logic on outgoing payload mapping comparison.
+Vice versa you can apply the same logic on outgoing payload mapping.
 An outgoing message is always a Ditto protocol message and can be converted into the format required by the consumer of this message in the outgoing payload mapping.